christianalfoni/reactx/README.md

 # Mobx Reactive

-> Single reactive primitive for performant state management in React
+> Single reactive primitive for complex and performant state management in React

 ## Get Started